- Not a substitute for professional veterinary help.

 If you have a kitten, prevention is the best route.
 You can redirect this behavior while they’re still young so they’ll maintain these good habits into adulthood.

-The Santa Barbara Humane Society suggests engaging in a minimum of 15 minutes of active playtime and exercise per day to burn off extra energy.
+This article in Modern Cat suggests engaging in a minimum of 10 minutes of active playtime and exercise per day to burn off extra energy, noting that “senior cats may like longer but less intense sessions.”
 And you should never let your kitten bite or scratch your skin—you don’t want to teach him that your hands and feet are playthings!
 Instead, use a fishing pole toy or toss toys to him to keep distance between your kitten’s claws and your skin.

 No-scratch options for adult cats